-Permit requirement Description Implementation date 4.2.5.1d Submit implementation plan for permanent stormwater management program 90 days from the Effective Date of the Notice of Coverage 4.2.5.5a Within one year of obtaining initial permit coverage, newly permitted programs shall review local codes and ordinances using the EPA Water Quality Scorecard A completed copy of the Scorecard shall be submitted with the subsequent annual report 4.6.1.1.2 Only Required if Option 2 is selected.
-A proposed alternate monitoring plan must be submitted to the Nashville Central Office at Water.Permits@tn.gov 24 months from the Effective Date on the Notice of Coverage Legal Authority e.g. Ordinance Updates All updates to the legal authority required by changes to this permit shall be fully implemented and adopted (as applicable) As soon as possible in conjunction with the permanent stormwater legal authority (not to exceed 24 months from the Effective Date on the Notice of Coverage) 4.2.5 Implementation of permanent stormwater management program Either the effective date of the notice of coverage or as specified in the implementation plan (not to exceed 24 months from the Effective Date of the Notice of Coverage)
+Permit requirement Description Implementation date 4.2.5.1d Submit implementation plan for permanent stormwater management program 90 days from the Effective Date of this permit 4.2.5.5a Within one year of obtaining initial permit coverage, newly permitted programs shall review local codes and ordinances using the EPA Water Quality Scorecard A completed copy of the Scorecard shall be submitted with the subsequent annual report 4.6.1.1.2 Only Required if Option 2 is selected.
+A proposed alternate monitoring plan must be submitted to the Nashville Central Office at Water.Permits@tn.gov 24 months from the Effective Date on the Notice of Coverage Legal Authority e.g. Ordinance Updates All updates to the legal authority required by changes to this permit shall be fully implemented and adopted (as applicable) As soon as possible in conjunction with the permanent stormwater legal authority (not to exceed 24 months from the Effective Date on the Notice of Coverage) 4.2.5 Implementation of permanent stormwater management program Either the effective date of the notice of coverage or as specified in the implementation plan (not to exceed 24 months from the effective date of this permit)